Financial Aid for College

 A. Take the SAT - State of Michigan Scholarship

 Every college applicant should take the SAT because the state scholarship program for students going to public and private Michigan colleges is based on the results of this test.
-All juniors take the SAT in April.
+Most students take the SAT in March-April or June of their junior year.
 The last opportunity for immediate state scholarship consideration is the October test date of the senior year.

 B. Complete the necessary financial aid forms

 - Students should contact the financial aid office of the college or university of their choice to determine the procedure for making application for financial aid.

 - Almost all schools will request that students complete the FAFSA (Free Application for Federal Student Aid) between October 1 and February 15.
 Early filing is encouraged so that the student can take maximum advantage of the state aid programs as well as those available through the colleges.

 - PELL GRANT PROGRAM: Available on the basis of demonstrated need to undergraduate students attending eligible vocational schools or colleges anywhere in the nation on at least a half-time basis.
 Application information is available both through the GHS Counseling Office and the postsecondary school financial aid offices.
 Most schools require students to apply for a Pell Grant before they can be considered for other sources of aid administered by the school.

 - SEOG (Supplemental Educational Opportunity Grant): These grants are for students who have serious money problems, $200 to $2000 a year.